canonical/maas/docs/bootsources.rst

 Boot images import configuration
 ================================

-The configuration for where a cluster downloads its images is defined by a set of "sources".
+The configuration for where a region downloads its images is defined by a set of "sources".
 Each "source" defines a Simplestreams repository location (``url``) from which images can be downloaded and a ``keyring_filename`` (or ``keyring_data``) for validating index and image